min69u/Reforestation/README.md

-## I asked a frenchman if he played video games.
-He said "Wii"
+## I made a playlist for hiking.
+It has music from Peanuts, The Cranberries, and Eminem.
+I call it my Trail Mix.